Sunday Night wrap-up: Cowboys keep hope alive with 27-20 win

 At least for another week.
 The Cowboys coach likely still needs to earn a playoff berth, and to do that, his team likely will have to win the NFC East.

-The Cowboys likely need at least nine wins to accomplish that, and at 4-5, they have no room for error.
+The Cowboys are expected to need at least nine wins to accomplish that, and at 4-5, they have no room for error.

 But the hot seat will cool a little this week for Garrett, who has retained Jerry Jones’ support despite the team’s early season struggles.